Dog that survived California wildfire guarded home for weeks

-SAN FRANCISCO (AP) — A dog that survived the catastrophic wildfire in Northern California apparently guarded his home for nearly a month until his owner returned.
+SAN FRANCISCO (AP) — A dog that survived the catastrophic wildfire in Northern California apparently protected the ruins of his home for almost a month until his owner returned.

-Madison was there waiting when Andrea Gaylord, who fled on Nov.
-8, was allowed back onto her burned property in Paradise this week.
+Madison was there waiting when Andrea Gaylord was allowed back to check on her burned property in Paradise this week.

-An animal rescuer who responded to Gaylord’s request to check on Madison first spotted the male Anatolian shepherd days after fire broke out.
+Gaylord fled when the Nov.
+8 fire broke out and decimated the town of 27,000.
+An animal rescuer who responded to Gaylord’s request to check on Madison first spotted the male Anatolian shepherd several days later.

 Shayla Sullivan said the outdoor guard dog was apprehensive and kept his distance.
 Sullivan left food and water for him regularly until Gaylord got back on Wednesday.
+She also helped locate Madison’s brother Miguel, another Anatolian shepherd that was taken to a shelter 85 miles (135 kilometers) away in the confusing aftermath of the wildfire.

 Most Read Nation & World Stories